Meet the Festival Orchestra Musicians

 Viola

-Melissa Matson, viola (February), is a member of the Rochester Philharmonic.
+Melissa Matson, viola, is a member of the Rochester Philharmonic.
 As Principal Violist from 1998-2019, she performed often as featured soloist.
 A native of Chico (Ca.), she received her bachelor’s, master’s, and Performer’s Certificate from the Eastman School, studying with Martha Katz.
 Further studies were with Heidi Castleman and Karen Tuttle.
 An avid chamber musician, Melissa was a founding member of both the prize-winning Chester String Quartet and the Rochester-based Amenda Quartet, with whom she recently performed the Beethoven Quartet Cycle.
 She appears regularly at the Skaneateles (N.Y.)
 Festival and was the founding Artistic Director of Rochester’s First Muse Chamber Music.
 Melissa’s upcoming book Exploring Excerpts: A Violist’s Guide to Developing Skills for Orchestral Playing joins her popular One-Position Finger-Pattern Scales, an infinitely-variable approach to left-hand versatility.
 She also finds time to pursue the visual arts, and in the past five years has built homes with Habitat for Humanity’s “Women Build” program in Rochester.
-This is her fifth year at Arizona Musicfest.
+This is her sixth year at Arizona Musicfest.

 Lenny Schranze